t-asano/tinyviewplus/README_en.md

 - (\*1) Sets the characters scanned from the QR code to the camera label.
 - The background image is scaled according to the screen, and the upper left is displayed in priority.
+- (\*2) In loose mode, lap time will be measured even if the drone passes outside the gate.
-- (\*2) If the difference in gate passing time is less than 1 second, tracking side camera display will be enlarged.
+- (\*3) If the difference in gate passing time is less than 1 second, tracking side camera display will be enlarged.
-- (\*3) Race results will be saved under predefined folder when race finish.
+- (\*4) Race results will be saved under predefined folder when race finish.
 	- macOS binary: Tiny View Plus.app/Contents/ Resources/data/pilots
 	- others: data/pilots
 - When you exit the application settings will be initialized.